mscpereira/mscpereira/README.md

 - 🌱 I’m currently working with C#/ .Net.
 Programmed in Ruby on Rails in the past.

-- 👯 I’m looking for job oportunities and to collaborate on new projects and tech articles
+- 👯 I’m looking for job oportunities and to collaborate on new projects and tech articles.

-- 💬 Talk to me about C#, .Net, Ruby, Rails, JavaScript, React, CSS and Open Source Projects
+- 💬 Talk to me about C#, .Net, Ruby, Rails, JavaScript, CSS and Open Source Projects.

 <br>
 <br>